Google

 The first time you run Peek-a-Boo, it will ask for an administrator name and password, or authentication.
 This article describes why authentication is necessary.

-Screencasts for Clarkwood Software products
+Screencasts for Clarkwood Software Products

 Cultural & Historical Tidbits